cloudysideup/ai4se-presentation/slides.md

 # IT Operations

+---

+# What are IT Operations?

 - Background
   1. the management and maintenance of IT infrastructure
   2. ensuring systems run reliably and securely after the software is built

+---

+# What will IT Operations look like?

 - Solution (Pezze, p31)
   1. patching, other security